secretstartups/handbook/content/handbook/marketing/developer-relations/developer-advocacy/hacker-news.md

 - If you comment yourself make sure it is interesting and relevant.
 - Review the Hacker News [Guidelines](https://news.ycombinator.com/newsguidelines.html) and [FAQ](https://news.ycombinator.com/newsfaq.html).
 - Make yourself familiar with [A List of Hacker News's Undocumented Features and Behaviors](https://github.com/minimaxir/hacker-news-undocumented) to understand Hacker News behaviour and moderation rules.
-- Check the tone of your response: Don’t be defensive, but instead share your point of view.
+- Check the tone of your response: Don't be defensive, but instead share your point of view.
-- Try to teach people something interesting they didn’t know already.
+- Try to teach people something interesting they didn't know already.
 - Add value to your post with data points or direct links.

 **Note:** You should [review our team member social media policy](/handbook/marketing/team-member-social-media-policy/) before using social media relating to GitLab.